-- Soft Spoons – Even though you won’t be spoon feeding baby, there will still be things like yogurt or oatmeal that you will need to load onto the spoon and then hand it to baby.
+- Soft Spoons - Even though you won't be spoon feeding baby, there will still be things like yogurt or oatmeal that you will need to load onto the spoon and then hand it to baby.
 My favorite are these soft silicone spoons by Beaba.
-The end is just the right depth so that babies can easily get the food off, and it’s a great size and shape for their little hands to hold.
-They’re also nice and soft so they won’t hurt teething babies.
+The end is just the right depth so that babies can easily get the food off, and it's a great size and shape for their little hands to hold.
+They're also nice and soft so they are nice for teething babies to chew on.

 - Silicone Suction Plates and Bowls - Babies love to pick up their plates with food still on them.
 That's why I love these silicone dishes with suctions on the bottom.
 They stick to the high chair tray, the table, or just about anywhere, making mealtime much cleaner.
 I also love that I can toss one in my purse for when we go out to eat, because our little one especially loves to turn over restaurant plates.
 I have this little set of plate, bowl, spoon, and cup, and they have all been wonderful!